 6. Dian Xiao Er

-Those of you love roast ducks will definitely have heard of Dian Xiao Er.
+Those of you who love roast ducks will definitely have heard of Dian Xiao Er.
 The roast ducks here are well-known for packing strong herbal flavours.

 Shining, shimmering and splendid, the chicken dish isn’t a feast only for the eyes but the palate as well.
 Pair the meat with their spicy ginger dip and it’ll show you a whole new world of Chinese cooking.